 What you need to know about a trip to the Champaign Park District’s Sholem Aquatic Center

 Sholem Aquatic Center truly has something for everyone.
-Not only does it have some splish-splash fun for kids of all ages, you can find people walking the lazy river in the morning, along with fun family events all summer long.
+Not only does it have some splish-splash fun for kids of all ages, you can find people walking the lazy river in the morning (AND the evening in 2022!), along with fun family events all summer long.
 Let’s unpack why this Champaign Park District facility is a great fit for any family, any summer.

 Tips For Your Trip From Other Parents